 Through R.E. children deepen their appreciation of their faith and fulfill their God-given talents.

 Visits within R.E. have enriched the lives of the children and they are able to discuss how the experience impacted their knowledge and understanding.

 Children of all abilities and backgrounds achieve well in R.E., reflected in outstanding progress that reveals a clear learning journey.
-Children talk enthusiastically about their learning in R.E. and are eager to further their learning in the next stages of their education.
+They talk enthusiastically about their learning in R.E. and are eager to further their learning in the next stages of their education.

 There is a proven track record of success in assessments that reflects the impact of deep learning.